University of Pennsylvania Journal of International Law: Symposia

 Each year the University of Pennsylvania Journal of International Law hosts a symposium focusing on popular topics in international legal scholarship chosen by the Symposium Editors and features scholars of the law and related fields.
 Symposium speakers are invited to publish their work in the journal's annual symposium issue.
 Some recent topics include "Afro-Descendants and Indigenous Peoples in Latin America and the Caribbean: Legal Rights and Realities" (February 5, 2010) and "The Human Market: International Commoditization and Allocation of the Human Body" (February 13, 2009).

 Notable articles

-In 2007, the journal was cited by the U.S. Supreme Court in Microsoft v.
+In 2007, the journal was twice cited by the U.S. Supreme Court in Microsoft v.
 AT&T, 550 U.S.437 (2007).
 In the Opinion of the Court, Justice Ruth Bader Ginsburg quotes twice from Alan M. Fisch and Brent H. Allen's article, The Application of Domestic Patent Law to Exported Software: 35 U.S.C. § 271(f) (Univ.
 Penn.
 J. Int.
 Econ.
-Law 557, vol. 25, 2004), which was the only time that a law review article was cited in the opinion.
+Law 557, vol. 25, 2004), which was the only law review article was cited in the opinion.